A unique heritage

 The type of soil where the vines are cultivated has a vital influence on the wines.

 The best soils are normally poor of organic materials.

-In our vineyards we also have a significant diversity of calcareous soils, clay, and areas with important quantities of marine fossils.
-We have different kind of textures in our soils, like very rocky elements of sharp and edgy stones, but also round and small stones which have been polished by the water for millions of years.
+In our vineyards we also have a significant diversity of soils: calcareous, clay and areas with important quantities of marine fossils.
+We have different kinds of textures in our soils from very rocky, sharp and edgy stones to round and small stones which have been polished by the water for millions of years.

-The area with marine fossils is closer to the Mediterranean Sea, and millions of years ago it was at the bottom of it.
+The areestate where there are marine fossils is closer to the Mediterranean Sea and millions of years ago it was completely covered.
 That type of soil is characterized for being very permeable and for retaining little water.
-The resulting suffering makes the grapes highly tasty and concentrated.
+As a result, it makes the grapes really tasty and concentrated.